edenlabllc/rmk/docs/configuration/cluster-management/usage-onprem-provider.md

 rmk cluster capi destroy
 ```

-> After the cluster is destroyed, RMK will **delete** the previously created SSH key and the context
+> After the cluster is destroyed, RMK will **delete** the previously created K8S secret with the SSH private key
-> for the target Kubernetes cluster.
+> as well as the K8S context for the target Kubernetes cluster.